 Google is a fantastic resource these days.
-Pick anywhere you want to cam and type it in e.g. Bunbury Camping.
-Guaranteed if more than a few people go there a year, there will be some information available on the net about it.
+Pick anywhere you want and type it in (for example, ‘Bunbury Camping’).
+Guaranteed, if more than a few people go there a year, there will be some information available on the net about it.

-Chat to the locals
+Chat to the Locals

 Of course, planning makes all the difference.
 Do your own thorough research and you’ll have a ball.
-See you out there!